Saafke/CHOC-renderer/README.md

 File > Import Robot > ManoHand (there are three versions, not sure if there's a difference).
 I loaded ManoHand.xml

-7. Use the GUI to make the grasp.
+7. Use the GraspIt!
+GUI to make the grasp.

-When you loaded all objects, they might interpenetrate.
+Note: when all objects are loaded, interpenetration is possible, preventing any movement.
 You can turn OFF the Collision via: Element tab > Collision.
 Then before grasping, turn collision back ON.

 8. Save the world as .xml file.
 </details>